 This process is called "redeeming" the home and is explained in more detail below.

 Florida foreclosures are judicial, which means the lender files a lawsuit in court to foreclose your home.
 Under Florida law, the court clerk must promptly file a certificate of sale after the foreclosure sale takes place, usually within one day of the sale.
 (Fla.
 Stat.
 Ann. § 45.031(4)).

-You can redeem the home at any time before:
+You can redeem the home at any time before the later of:

-If you want to remain in the house, there may be other options available to you besides redeeming the home.
-For example, you could:
+If you want to remain in the house, other options might be available besides redeeming the home.
+For example:

-Since you went through a divorce (which qualifies as a hardship, one of the requirements to qualify for an alternative to foreclosure) and have a good job (which may show that you can afford a modified monthly mortgage payment), you could very well be eligible for a mortgage modification or a repayment plan.
+Because you went through a divorce, which typically qualifies as a hardship (one of the requirements to qualify for an alternative to foreclosure), and have a good job (which might show that you can afford a modified monthly mortgage payment), you could very well be eligible for a mortgage modification or a repayment plan.

-In Florida, the foreclosure process can take a year or more to complete, but you still want to explore alternatives to foreclosure well before the sale because the process can take a significant amount of time.
-(To learn more about foreclosure laws and procedures in Florida, visit Nolo’s Florida Foreclosure Law Center.)
+The Florida foreclosure process can take a year or more to complete, but you still want to explore alternatives to foreclosure well before the sale because the loss mitigation process can take a significant amount of time.

 If you're facing a foreclosure in Florida and want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
 You should also talk to a lawyer if you need help redeeming your property.